Parks Canada's federal infrastructure investment program

 What to expect:

-- Motorists can expect to encounter single-lane alternating traffic at work sites with speed reductions in work zones and traffic control personnel on site.
+- There will be two-way traffic (east and westbound) with speed reductions to 50 km/h in work zones and traffic control personnel on site.
+Expect delays of up to 20 minutes.

 A great trip starts with good planning: